Floorp-Projects/Floorp/testing/web-platform/mozilla/tests/mathml/README.md

 - `fonts`: font-related tests, such as OpenType features not handled yet in MathML Core or other Gecko-specific behavior.

+- `mathml-console-messages.html`: Tests for Gecko-specific console warning and error messages triggered by MathML markup.

 - `mathspaces_names`: Tests for
   [MathML3 namedspaces](https://www.w3.org/TR/MathML3/chapter2.html#type.namedspace)
   which are removed from MathML Core.
 See